cardfunc/cardfunc.com/content/about/career/senior-developer.md

 location: Uppsala, Sweden
 weight: 50
 ---
-As a _Senior Software Engineer with PAyments Expertice_ you will be key part of growing our development team.
+As a _Senior Software Engineer with Payments Expertice_ you will be key part of growing our development team.
 Not only will you be an _individual contributer_ but you will also _coach junior engineers_ to become more skilled and productive.

 <!--more-->
 # What you will do: